- Social Media

 - Corporate Responsibility

 The Case Foundation’s work to expand the movement for corporations to provide skills-based pro bono to nonprofits began in 2008, when A Billion + Change was launched as a public-private partnership by the President’s Council on Service and Civic Participation, which was chaired by Jean Case.

 Reinvigorated in 2011 with expanded leadership under the honorary chairmanship of Senator Mark Warner, A Billion + Change is now housed and managed by the Points of Light Institute.
-It is powered by a leadership council that includes the CEOs of the Corporation for National and Community Service, Deloitte, HP, the Case Foundation, and IBM, all of whom provide strategy and direction for the initiative.
+It is powered by a leadership council that includes the CEOs of the Corporation for National and Community Service, Deloitte, HP, the Case Foundation, Capital One, MWW, and IBM, all of whom provide strategy and direction for the initiative.
 The companies whose CEOs make up the Leadership Council also fund the initiative, with additional support from Morgan Stanley, State Farm and McKenna Long & Aldridge.